 PaPs constitute an off-the-shelf capacity product for international rail freight services.
-In order to meet the applicants' need for flexibility and the market demand on Corridor North Sea-Mediterranean, PaPs are split up in several sections, instead of being supplied as entire PaPs, as for example from Antwerpen-Noord to Sibelin.
+In order to meet the applicants' need for flexibility and the market demand on the Corridor, PaPs are split up in several sections, instead of being supplied as entire PaPs, as for example from Anterpen-Noord to Sibelin.
 Therefore, the offer might also include some purely national PaP sections - to be requested from the C-OSS for freight trains crossing at least one border on a corridor in the context of international path applications.